neulab/tranx-study/README.md

 - Click the "User Study" folder shortcut on the desktop.
 Enter your folder named by your assigned user ID. **IMPORTANT: Do not enter other user's folder!**
 - Enter folder named `tranx-study`, right-click (context menu) and select `Git Bash Here`.
 - Run `vagrant up` to bring up the VM.
 - Wait until Vagrant automatically download the VM image and start it up through VirtualBox.
 You should now be able to see a Linux desktop environment inside a VirtualBox window.
 We advise you to maximize/full-screen the VirtualBox window for your best experience.
-The current directory (i.e. this repo) will be automatically mounted in the VM as `/vagrant` so you could find all the tasks, codes, etc. synced.
+From now on, please use the Linux VM environment for everything, **including web browsing (Firefox)**.

 ### 2. Warmup & Familiarize with VM Environment